MicrosoftDocs/learn/learn-pr/wwl-sci/deploy-microsoft-defender-for-endpoints-environment/includes/2-create-your-environment.md

 When accessing your Microsoft Defender Security Center ([https://securitycenter.windows.com](https://securitycenter.windows.com/?azure-portal=true)) for the first time, a wizard will guide you through some initial steps.
 You must be a global administrator or security administrator for the tenant.
 On the Set up preferences page, you can set the:

-**Data storage location** - It's important to set this up correctly.
-Determine where you want to be primarily hosted: US, EU, or UK.
+**Data storage location** - Determine where you want to be primarily hosted: US, EU, or UK.
 You cannot change the location after this set up and Microsoft will not transfer the data from the specified geolocation.

 **Data retention** - The default is six months.